 If you do not have a big budget and you want a walking assistance device you can trust in the long run, look no further than a walking frame.
 Just make sure you purchase it from a reputable source.

-Another basic and straightforward device is known as the under-arm crutch.
-Chances are you have seen them before in hospitals being used by patients with broken or injured legs.
-However, they are not as basic as they seem.
-This is even more so when you take into account the special padding, the height adjustability, and the light aluminium design.
+Another basic and straight forward device is known as the under-arm crutch.
+Chances are you have seen them before being used by people with leg injuries.
+However, they are not as basic as they seem due to their special padding, height adjustability and light aluminium design.

 These features are not relevant to all under-arm crutches.
-However, Get About Mobility storefront has some great options for you.
-The under-arm crutches available in this catalogue are specifically designed for comfort, support, and convenience.
+However, Get About Mobility has some great options for you.
+The under-arm crutches available in our store are specifically designed for comfort, support and convenience.

-You are most likely familiar with elbow crutches as well, as most people of all ages who struggle to walk use them.
+You are most likely familiar with elbow crutches, as people of all ages who struggle to walk use them.
 Just like the under-arm crutches, you can switch between sides or use two at the same time.
-It’s important to make sure you can adjust the leg and cuff height according to your specific needs.
+It is important to make sure you can adjust the leg and cuff height according to your specific needs.
 It is also important to ensure there is a rubber tip on the bottom to ensure grip and stability.